ApekshaKhilari/CMPE207/README.md

 Homework4: Memcache Implementation
- - Basic memcache implementation to cache MySQL data.
+ - Basic memcache implementation to cache MySQL data
- - Implemented as a PHP Script.
+ - Implemented as a PHP Script

+Homework5: Implementing a Microservice using AWS Lambda and API Gateway
+- A Table created in DynamoDB
+- Four Lambda functions created for each of the CRUD Operations - GET,PUT,POST and DELETE
+- AWS API Gateway leveraged to forward request to the correct Lamba function by integrating the two using Proxy
+- Responses verified using Postman